sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 Nice, now our module is available to use anywhere on our system.
-So congrats, you've successfully built your very first distribution with `Dist::Zilla` and distributed it successfully, even if only to yourself.
+So congrats, you've successfully built your very first distribution with `Dist::Zilla` and distributed it, even if only to yourself.
 But feel free to email the tarball to your friends and astonish them with what your new module can do.
 Much later in the tutorial, we will show you how to upload your work to CPAN so you can find an even wider audience for your modules.

-You now have a rudimentary understanding of how to use `dzil`, along with its subcommands, to help you automate the process of generating a distribution.
+You now have a rudimentary understanding of how to use `dzil`, along with some of its subcommands, to automate the process of generating a distribution.
+Let's take a quick look at some other important subcommands to see what else `Dist:Zilla` does.